naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 with weird looking syntax `<'a>` and `&'a`.
 What do these tokens mean and how does it work?

-First, let's step back a bit and understand why references make the code memory efficient.
+First, let's step back a bit and understand why the use of references make the code memory-efficient.
 If you're familiar with low level languages such as C, C++, you may skip the next paragraph.

 A reference is nothing but a pointer to a memory location.
-Since the data that we want to store in `title`, `template_id` and `tags` fields of a `Mistake` instance already exists in memory (as fields of a `Post` instance), we can just store the reference to those same memory locations in a `Mistake` instance instead of cloning the data.
-That way, an instance of `Mistake` enum returned by `Post.validate` method will not require additional memory.
+Since the data that we want to store in `title`, `template_id` and `tags` fields of a `Violation` instance already exists in memory (as fields of a `Post` instance), we can just store the reference to those same memory locations in a `Violation` instance instead of cloning the data.
+That way, an instance of `Violation` enum returned by `Post.validate` method will not require additional memory.

 But rust has a concept of ownership.
-The data that we want to "reuse" in `Mistake` is owned by a `Post` instance.
+The data that we want to "reuse" in `Violation` is owned by a `Post` instance.
 In creating references to that data, we are "borrowing" from that `Post` instance.
-The compiler will allow this only if it can statically check that the owner outlives (or lives as long as) the borrower i.e. the `Post` instance gets dropped only after `Mistake` instance is dropped.
+The compiler will allow this only if it can statically check that the owner outlives (or lives as long as) the borrower i.e. the `Post` instance gets dropped only after `Violation` instance is dropped.
 This is to prevent dangling references.

 The specifier `'a` used in the enum definition is to say that an